Pfizzz/spot/README.md

 * SQL
 * ORM
 * MVC
+* Bootstrap CSS
+* Materialize CSS
+* Animate.css - a new framework responsible for animating the homepage.

 ## Installation :rocket:
 1. Clone this repo in the terminal or through github desktop